Discover the Wild Side of Puerto Rico

 Now that you know what to look for, come to Puerto Rico and keep your eyes open for some of our wildlife!

-Be careful around wild critters on the island.
+Be careful around wild critters on the island and in the water.
 Don’t harass or torment them.
 Don’t try to handle them.
 Some are poisonous, some have rabies … and some just bite or sting.
 In any case, none of those encounters are likely to add any enjoyment to your vacation.

 Ads & Sponsors